 Without music, life would be a mistake.

-A bespoke drama curriculum enables pupils to be confident in themselves to speak clearly, develop their imagination and become skilled performers.
+A bespoke creative arts curriculum enables pupils to be confident in themselves to speak clearly, develop their imagination and become skilled performers.
 Pupils will be confident and resilient in the rehearsal process and will improve empathy towards others, to enable them to engage positively with their peers.

 When I was doing school plays, I loved it so much I didn't want it to end.
 I feel like I'm exactly the same as when I was doing plays at school, to be honest.